rtomasa/MkDocs_RePlay/docs/index.md

 ## DynaRes 2.0

-When RePlay OS is executed on a CRT TV, CRT PC monitor, or CRT Arcade screen, it makes use of the **DynaRes** engine which provides the following advanced features:
+When RePlayOS is executed on a CRT TV, CRT PC monitor, or CRT Arcade screen, it makes use of the **DynaRes** engine which provides the following advanced features:

 - **Native Timings**: games are displayed using native horizontal and vertical resolutions and refresh rates.
 - **On-The-Fly Timing Changes**: the system is able to make instant timing changes for games that use different resolutions during the gameplay.